 Results of Vaccinations in Healthcare Workers

 We can see the effects of vaccines on reduced rates of cases, hospitalizations, and deaths among healthcare workers in Georgia.
-Healthcare workers were among the first to be vaccinated in the US, beginning in mid-December, and their COVID metrics have fallen faster than the general population since then.
+Healthcare workers were among the first to be vaccinated in the US, beginning in mid-December, and their COVID metrics fell faster than the general population throughout the first half of 2021.
+Cases and hospitalizations in the Summer 2021 wave were much smaller among healthcare workers than in the general population, but interestingly deaths were not.
 Please note this graph is an epicurve by onset date, date of death, and thus the last 2 weeks or more are always incomplete.

 Results of Vaccinations in Nursing Homes